Professor Scott Davis

 Director since June 2023

-Daniel is an experienced CEO and director, with more than 15 years in sports management and the tourism industry that followed a career in defence.
-The outgoing Group CEO of AJ Hackett International, Daniel is skilled in leading diverse teams in international business, developing and executing strategic plans, and creating innovative and memorable experiences for customers.
+Daniel is an experienced CEO and director with over 15 years in sports management and the tourism industry, following a career in defence.
+He was the Group CEO of AJ Hackett International, where he led diverse teams, developed strategic plans, and created innovative experiences for customers.

 “Community focused organisations are the backbone of a healthy society and it’s a privilege to contribute to COUCH.
 The organisation and the amazing COUCH team are an inspiration, creating a positive impact, a sense of belonging, and a long-lasting legacy of kindness.”